python-can-define-radio/python-course/classroom_activities/ex_5a_for_loops.md

 # (Fill in the blank with the name.)
 ```

 You can do any operation that you'd like inside of the loop.
-For example, we could do math on each item in the list:
+For example, we could do math on each item in a list:

 ```python3
 # 4